Sing-Kai/aws-auction-app-notes/README.md

 ### Notification Service

-processAuction will sends to Simple Queue Service and this in turn calls a sendMail Lambda which passes email to Simple Email Service
+Auction Service Lambda `processAuction` will sends to Simple Queue Service and this in turn calls a sendMail Lambda which passes email to Simple Email Service

 sendMail Lambda set up, here sendMail event's come from mailQueue arn

 ```
 functions:
   sendMail: